hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintB/us002/01.requirements-engineering/Readme.md

 >
 > **Answer:** The commission is one value/percentage paid when the transaction is made.

-> **Question:** Does the owner who contacts the company provide the information during the call or is it just for setting up a meeting, "scheduling"?
+> **Question:** Does the client who contacts the company provide the information during the call or is it just for setting up a meeting, "scheduling"?
 >
-> **Answer:** The owner provides the information.
+> **Answer:** The client provides the information.
 Where did you saw that the goal is "setting up a meeting"?????

 > **Question:** Is the commission applied by the agent defined by criteria that already exist in the company?
 >